phpconcept/aruba-ws-server/README.md

 As of today, some known caveats are :
 - /!\ Only ws:// is supported today by the websocket daemon, which means communication is in clear.
 No support yet of wss:// with certificate.
+- In case of controller based deployment, resiliency (swap to the backup controller) was never tested and may show unexpected behaviour.
-- AWSS is only supporting Aruba Instant Access Point deployment model, because only tested in this environment.
-Use of controlled model, or through Aruba Cental IOT Connector is not yet tested.
+- AWSS was not tested in environment using Aruba Cental IOT Connector.
 - In some situation BLE connection is rejected by IAP, but AWSS keep the "connected" status for the AP.
 Thus no more BLE connect can be initiated.
 Workaround is to restart AWSS.

 ## WARNING :